bootstrap-vue/bootstrap-vue/src/components/pagination/README.md

 `<b-pagination>` supports several props/slots that allow you to customize the appearance.
 All `*-text` props are text-only and strip out HTML but you can use their equally named slot counterparts for that.

+### Limiting the number of displayed buttons

+To restrict the number of page buttons (including the ellipsis, but excluding the first, prev, next, and last buttons) shown, use the `limit` prop to specify the desired number of page buttons (including the ellipsis, if shown).
+The default `limit` is `5`.
+The minimum supported value is `3`.
+When `limit` is set to `3`, no ellipsis indicators will be shown for practical purposes.

+The `first` and `last` buttons can be optionally hidden by setting the `hide-goto-end-buttons` prop.

+The showing of the `ellipsis` can be optionally disabled by setting the `hide-ellipsis` prop.

+#### Small screen support

+On smaller screens (i.e. mobile), some of the `<b-pagination>` buttons will be hidden to minimize the potential of the pagination interface wrapping onto multiple lines:

+- The ellipsis indicators will be hidden on screens `xs` and smaller.
+- Page number buttons will be limited to a maximum of 3 visible on `xs` screens and smaller.

+This ensures that no more than 3 page number buttons are visible, along with the goto _first_, _prev_, _next_, and _last_ buttons.

+### Button content

 For a full list of all available slots see the [Slots](#comp-ref-b-pagination-slots) section below.